fingon/sssmemvault/README.md

 This example demonstrates setting up two nodes (`node-A`, `node-B`) and a client (`client-X`) and using the commands.

-We will use the `sssmemvault genkeys` command to generate the necessary combined keysets.
+We will use the `sssmemvault gen keys` command to generate the necessary combined keysets.
 Node endpoints are assumed to be `node-a.example.com:59240` and `node-b.example.com:59240`.

 **1. Generate Master Key Pair (Signing Only)**